jlfranklin/techbook/docs/00-engineering/engineering-roles.md

 - Code Reviews
 - Estimation and Planning

-### Front-end Roles
+### Front End Roles

 - Developer roles align into three categories; Lead, Senior Developer, and Developer.
 - Each category is expected to have skill level inheritance.
 For example, A Senior Developer will have working knowledge of Version Control and so should it be for Lead Developers.
-- While Front-end roles are often cross functional team members, there are high level considerations that place skills into practice which include Technical and Administrative contributions.
+- While Front End roles are often cross functional team members, there are high level considerations that place skills into practice which include Technical and Administrative contributions.

 Generally speaking, the following Administrative skills should be considered for each of the three Developer roles.